MultiplierPartners/mxp_site/src/pages/blog/2026-07-10-ai-infrastructure-valuation-paradox.md

 description: "What has bolstered AI infrastructure valuations in the public and private markets — and what makes those valuations vulnerable to repricing."
 featuredpost: true
 featuredimage: /img/valuation-paradox.jpg
-category: Executive Briefing
+category: The AI Edge
 tags:
-  - Executive Briefing
+  - The AI Edge
   - AI Infrastructure
+  - Hyperscalers
   - Market Risk
-  - Enterprise AI
 ---

 *Multiplier Partners — Executive Briefing*